ESWZY/stock-treemap/README.md

 # Installing

-There are not a release version, yet.
-You can have a try for debug apk [here](https://github.com/ESWZY/stock-treemap/blob/master/apk/app-debug.apk).📱
+You can find the newest release apk [here](https://github.com/ESWZY/stock-treemap/releases).
+We provide both English and simplified Chinese version.📱

 # Build the project